Shnatsel/wondermagick/SECURITY_PROPERTIES.md

 timeout 10s wm-convert "$@" # 10 seconds timeout
 ```

-## How
+## How is this possible?

 All the image decoders and image processing operations are written in safe Rust.
+The compiler guarantees it for us.
+It's magic!

-Memory safety of our code is guaranteed by the Rust compiler.
 That's why our PNG decoder will never have a single code execution CVE, while libpng has an [ever-growing laundry list](https://cve.mitre.org/cgi-bin/cvekey.cgi?keyword=libpng).
-And our WebP decoder will never have [a code execution vulnerability exploited in the wild](https://blog.cloudflare.com/uncovering-the-hidden-webp-vulnerability-cve-2023-4863).
+There simply is no way for such issues to occur in the first place.

 Really, making image processing *secure* is not the hard part.
 We've had memory-safe languages for decades!
 The problem is that image processing written in Java or Python will never have satisfactory performance.
-Rust enables code that is *secure and fast at the same time.*
+Rust enables code that is *secure and fast simultaneously* for the first time.

 ## Exceptions